scionproto/scion/doc/protocols/scion-header.rst

 Now the computation can be done by substracting each :math:`\text{SegLen}_n` from `CurrHF`.
 When we find a negative number, we have found our segment.
-The tranfer ASes are located at the end of each segment, if this is not the last segment.
+The transfer ASes are located at the end of each segment, if this is not the last segment.
 Pseudo code::